elevated v0cvE October 3, 1945 ~ September 3, 2025

 8361 Yonge Street, Thornhill, ON, L3T 2C7

-elevated N3utg Obituary
+elevated v0cvE Obituary

-elevated N3utg It is with great sadness and heavy hearts that his family announce the passing of Frank Bittner on September 3rd, 2025 at the age of 79, just shy of his 80th birthday on October 3rd.He was surrounded by his devoted family with words of comfort and love as he took his final breath.
+elevated v0cvE It is with great sadness and heavy hearts that his family announce the passing of Frank Bittner on September 3rd, 2025 at the age of 79, just shy of his 80th birthday on October 3rd.He was surrounded by his devoted family with words of comfort and love as he took his final breath.

-elevated N3utg Frank was the beloved husband of Cornelia, caring and proud father of James (Amanda), and playful companion of Bennie.
+elevated v0cvE Frank was the beloved husband of Cornelia, caring and proud father of James (Amanda), and playful companion of Bennie.
 He was predeceased by his parents, Joseph and Katarina Bittner, and sister Mary.

-elevated N3utg When Frank graduated from Waterloo University with a degree in Civil Engineering, he became a valuable employee of Canron Inc. where he collaborated in the designing of the CN tower, namely the donut shape, and the former CP hanger at the Pearson International Airport.
+elevated v0cvE When Frank graduated from Waterloo University with a degree in Civil Engineering, he became a valuable employee of Canron Inc. where he collaborated in the designing of the CN tower, namely the donut shape, and the former CP hanger at the Pearson International Airport.
 Eventually, the balance of his working career was spent as an employee of OPG helping with the construction of Darlington Nuclear Plant.

-elevated N3utg Upon retirement he was able to pursue his hobbies in full.
+elevated v0cvE Upon retirement he was able to pursue his hobbies in full.
 He had a long bucket list too numerous to list.
 He was especially avid about his car clubs (PCA, AMOC), watching Formula 1 racing, travelling, reading about AI, and tinkering around the house – a wife’s dream husband come true.

-elevated N3utg Frank was a family man, and his favorite past time was being with his loving family and friends, at home or at the cottage, and sharing past and present stories while having a drink or two.
+elevated v0cvE Frank was a family man, and his favorite past time was being with his loving family and friends, at home or at the cottage, and sharing past and present stories while having a drink or two.